 What is Computer Engineering?

-DUAL DEGREE PROGRAMA dual-degree program in Computer Engineering and Computer Science is now available.
+A dual-degree program in Computer Engineering and Computer Science is now available.
 For more information, please contact the ECE Department at (402) 554-2288.

 The B.S. degree in Computer Engineering is accredited by the Engineering Accreditation Commission of.

 You've shown interest and an aptitude for computing.
 You enjoy hands-on creation of devices that maximize the possibilities of their hardware components and software capabilities.
-You're interested in working in telecommunications, mechatronics, control systems, or new product development.
-Computer Engineering sounds like the right fit for you.
+You're interested in working in telecommunications, mechatronics, control systems or new product development, Computer Engineering sounds like the right fit for you.

 Students interested in Computer Engineering have the best of both worlds: an academic program provided by the University of Nebraska-Lincoln College of Engineering, and the program support of the University of Nebraska at Omaha (UNO).
 To be admitted to the Computer Engineering program, you'll apply through the UNO Undergraduate Admission Application.
-You will have the unique opportunity to join the Nebraska Engineering community and enjoy the benefits of the nearby UNO campus while studying at The Peter Kiewit Institute.
+You will have the unique opportunity to join the Nebraska Engineering community and enjoy the benefits of the nearby UNO campus while studying in The Peter Kiewit Institute.

 - Learning and mentoring communities help freshmen transition into college and succeed in engineering